The Playbook on Tech Nonprofit Marketing

 1. Strategically identify channels to reach end users

 Finding the best channels for reaching users is key, says CG.
-Chances are you already have a pretty good idea (see Chapter 2: User Research & User Testing).
+Chances are you already have a pretty good idea (see The Playbook on User Research & User Testing).
 Quantify the ROI on potential channels and pursue those with the greatest potential for impact.

 2. Get scrappy and creative